NatLibFi/object-comparison/README.md

 # Object comparison

-A function to check if two Javascript object are equal enough.
+A function to check if two Javascript objects are equal enough.
 Returns a boolean indicating whether the objects are equal or not.

 **ONLY SUPPORTS JSON-SERIALIZABLE OBJECTS.
 IN OTHER WORDS: FUNCTION PROPERTIES CANNOT BE COMPARED**